tzachiazo1/yoshi/website/docs/yoshi-server/built-in-middleware.md

 });
 ```

-If you want to use custom middlewares, ou can have a [custom server]().
+If you want to use custom middlewares, you can have a [custom server]().